cedrickrusche/keepassrpc_upgrader/README.md

 ## Usage

 It creates or replaces the KeePassRPC Plugin by the newest version on GitHub.
 Only works for Windows and standard paths.
+In most cases must be executed with privileged permissions.

 ## Features and bugs